Methylmagnesium chloride

-Methylmagnesium chloride is an organometallic compound with the general formula CH3MgCl.
+Methylmagnesium chloride is an organomagnesium compound described with the general formula CH3MgCl.
 This highly flammable, colorless, and moisture sensitive compound is the simplest Grignard reagent and is commercially available, usually as a solution in tetrahydrofuran.

 Synthesis and reactions

 Relative to the more commonly encountered methylmagnesium bromide and methylmagnesium iodide, methylmagnesium chloride offers the advantages of low equivalent weight and low cost.
 It is prepared by the reaction of methyl chloride and magnesium in ethyl ether.

 Structure of CH3MgCl(THF)2, which is representative of the species in donor solvents.

-As with most Grignard reagents, methylmagnesium chloride is highly solvated by ether solvents via coordination from two oxygen atoms to give a tetrahedrally bonded magnesium center.
+As with most Grignard reagents, methylmagnesium chloride is a coordination complex.
+The Mg center is bonded to two ether ligands to give a tetrahedrally bonded magnesium center.

 Like methyllithium, it is the synthetic equivalent to the methyl carbanion synthon.
 It reacts with water, alcohols and other protic reagents to give methane, e.g.,: